c4arl0s/6Rebasing/README.md

 # 	* [Add Dummy Page for Mary](https://github.com/c4arl0s/6RebasingRysGitTutorial#6-rebasing---content)

-Once again, the next two snapshots are unneccessarily trivil.
+**Once again, the next two snapshots are unneccessarily trivial**.
 However, we will use an interactive rebase to combine them into a single commit later on.
 That's right, git rebase not only lets you move branches around, it enables you to manipulate individual commits as you do so.

-Create a new empty file in the about section about/mary.html
+**Create a new empty file in the about section about/mary.**html

 ```console
 $ vim about/mary.html